Nu Finish Car Polish

 Exploiting Language: I realize this statement likely makes little sense to most of you.
 It is one of my "pet peeves" with any sector of business and life.
 Companies use ambiguous terms and even coin new terms used to market and sell their products.

 Terms that are dramatic, sound sophisticated, or create intrigue.
-Terms that at a casual glance make a compelling case, but when examined are nothing more than hype!
+Terms that at a casual glance make a compelling case, but when examined are nothing more than empty, hyped-up words!

 Language is filled with endless examples of terminology that is not standardize, is not regulated, and therefore are used to exploit peoples' ignorance on any given subject.